Ch-Sh/ARShootingGame/README.md

 **Required Unity Editor Version 5.5.2f1 or higher**

-## Get started
+## Deployment

 1. Download the whole project and open it directly with Unity Editor.
 2. Create a Vuforia License and put it into VuforiaConfiguration file.
 3. Print the Image Markes out.
 4. Depoly the game to iPhone or iPad.

-## Deployment
+## Get Started

-Add additional notes about how to deploy this project can be found in the video.
+1. Recognize base image
+2. Start terrain scanning
+3. Play the game

 ## Authors